-Trump is Not Immune for Actions on Jan.
+Trump Is Not Immune for Actions on Jan.
 6, DC Circuit Rules in Civil Case filed by Protect Democracy

 Today’s decision makes clear that our constitutional order does not grant former President Donald J. Trump immunity for his attempt to subvert our democracy.
 It should be obvious, but is worth reiterating: Our founders didn’t overthrow a tyrant king just to allow another to take his place.